brunacaricio/landing-page/README.md

 Welcome!
 This is a landing page for The Odin Project.
 It is a simple landing page that is built using HTML and CSS.

+🔗 Live Demo
+You can view the live demo of the landing page here: https://brunacaricio.github.io/landing-page/

 🤝 Contributing
 If you would like to contribute to this project, please follow these steps: